-Each Leader must be seen leading a group (minimum of 3) in advanced tidal / non-tidal environments (award dependant).
+Each Leader must be seen leading a group (minimum of 3) in advanced white water environments (grade 4).
 Observation of practical Leadership will be supplemented with questioning, discussion and specific tasks as required.
-Assessors need to gather sufficient evidence of competence in a range of scenarios relating to leading sessions in the advanced tidal or non-tidal environment, not just those experienced during the practical assessment.
+Assessors need to gather sufficient evidence of competence in a range of scenarios relating to leading sessions in the advanced white water environment, not just those experienced during the practical assessment.